> Resource Hub / What is Shot Blasting?

 What does the term “blast media” mean, and which abrasive is right for me?

 “Media” is the common term used when describing the abrasive, which can come in many variations.
-Abrasive type is determined by these characteristics the grade (the size of the media), hardness (measured in Mohs), shape (spherical or angular), and mineral composition.
+These characteristics determine abrasive type; the grade (the size of the media), hardness (measured in Mohs), shape (spherical or angular), and mineral composition.
 Each of these factors affects the finished surface profile.
 For assistance when selecting media that’s right for you, please contact our sales team.

-Wet blasting is favoured for maritime and outdoor applications due to the cushioning effect of the water which reduces the amount of dust created.
-Wet blasting has a much slower cleaning action in comparison to air-only systems and can cause “flash rusting” on certain ferrous surfaces.
+Wet blasting is favoured for maritime and outdoor applications due to the cushioning effect of the water, which reduces the amount of dust created.
+However, wet blasting has a much slower cleaning action than air-only systems and can cause “flash rusting” on certain ferrous surfaces.

 Bead Blasting or Shot Peening